SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 30 December, 2021 at 16:04:11
+# Last Refreshed - 30 December, 2021 at 17:09:07
 The Latest Activity was a EBikeRide

-*Boxing day ride just before the rain!!*
+*Let it blow,  let it blow, let it blow*

-which happened on 26 December, 2021 at 11:32:56
+which happened on 30 December, 2021 at 15:08:42

-Which is 0 years, 0 months, 4 days, 4 hours and 31 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 2 hours and 0 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/6429574761
+You can see it here https://www.strava.com/activities/6447406361

 ## Number of Rides
 How many rides have I done each year?